cristianpb/cristianpb.github.io/_posts/2019-08-09-motion-monitor-opencv.md

 ## Object detection using YoloV3 and SSD Mobilenet

 Deep learning algorithms are the first AI application that can be used for image analysis.
-Some of the most poplars algorithms that can be used in Raspberry Pi environments are SSD Mobilenet and YoloV3 since they light and have a good quality/price ratio.
+Some of the most poplars algorithms that can be used in Raspberry Pi environments are SSD Mobilenet and YoloV3 since they are light and have a good quality/price ratio.

 >In a [previous article](https://cristianpb.github.io/blog/ssd-yolo) I compared these two algorithms using the deep learning module from OpenCV.